atharvpote/Shortly/README.md

 ### What I learned

 This was a fun project.
-It was a good to learn about handling state and APIs.
+It was a good to learn about handling state and APIs, about how to map the data received from the APIs.
 Overall it was a nice learning experience

 ### Continued development